To apply to the Master of Healthcare Administration Program you must apply to the UWM Graduate School.

 Milwaukee, WI 53211-2906

 To take coursework at another institution as part of your Master of Healthcare Administration, you must obtain permission from your advisor and from the UWM Graduate School.
 Taking coursework at another institution during the semester you intend to graduate is not recommended and does not satisfy the minimum registration requirement at UWM for your final semester of studies.

 You will need to complete a “Transfer Credit Evaluation Form” and request an official transcript of completed coursework.
 The form and official transcript must be sent directly from the transfer institution to the UWM Graduate School.
 Unofficial transcripts are not accepted.

 The maximum number of transfer credits allowable is the higher of: (a) 12 semester credits or (b) 40% of the total number of credits required for graduation.
 This process should be completed before applying to the Master of Healthcare Administration Program, but can be done during enrollment in the program, if necessary.

 Transfer credit will be posted on your official record after you have completed one semester in your degree program.
 Transfer work is not calculated into the UWM GPA; only UWM coursework is calculated into the GPA.

-For information regarding the graduate curriculum and the most up-to-date list of courses visit the UWM Graduate School website.
+For information regarding the curriculum and the most up-to-date list of courses visit the UWM Academic Catalog.

 You can potentially complete your Master of Healthcare Administration in just 2 years having completed all the required and elective coursework, along with an internship and a capstone project.

 There are three options for the MHA